-Confidentiality and Privacy in the Health Agency
+Confidentiality and Privacy in Healthcare

-As employees of the San Luis Obispo County Health Agency (SLOHA), we are entrusted to protect the information we work with.
-In your job, you may come into contact with client health information, other personal information about clients, financial information, employee and payroll information, and information considered confidential at the Health Agency.
+As employees of a healthcare provider, we are entrusted to protect the information we work with.
+In your job, you may come into contact with client health information, other personal information about clients, financial information, employee and payroll information, and information considered confidential by your employer.
 It is critically important that you protect any confidential information that should not be disclosed.
 In addition to not disclosing confidential information, you must also take reasonable steps to ensure that the confidential information that you receive, regardless of its format, is protected from theft or inadvertent access.
 It's not only the law and our policy; it is a condition of employment.
 Our collective effort to ensure the privacy and security of confidential information, upholds our core values, demonstrates respect for our clients, and supports compliance with state and federal laws.
 Your commitment to protecting client health information will ensure our success.

-NOTE: While this document will focus primarily on Protected Health Information, the principles will apply to all confidential information that you work with at the Health Agency.
+NOTE: While this document will focus primarily on Protected Health Information, the principles will apply to all confidential information that you work with.